Warp & Weft

 Warp & Weft is the ninth studio album by American singer-songwriter Laura Veirs.
 Released on August 19, 2013 in the United States, and August 24, 2013 in Europe, the album was written by Veirs herself and produced by her husband Tucker Martine.

-Recorded under Raven Marching Band Records in the US, and under Bella Union in Europe, ‘’Warp & Weft’’ is one of Veirs’ greatest commercial successes.
+Released on Raven Marching Band Records in the US, and on Bella Union in Europe, ‘’Warp & Weft’’ is one of Veirs’ greatest commercial successes.
 It debuted at number 10 on the US Folk Albums chart and number 59 on the UK Albums Chart.